itchio/itch/docs/integrating/platforms/windows.md

 For a longer explanation of why portable builds matter, read the [Single files](https://itch.io/docs/butler/single-files.html) page of the butler documentation.

-## Prerequisites (Visual C++, .NET, XNA)
+## Prerequisites (Visual C++, .NET, XNA, DirectX)

-If your game depends the Visual C++ Runtime, the .NET Framework, the XNA Framework or so, please look at the [Prerequisites](../prereqs/README.md) feature of the itch app - it can install those for your players before the first launc of your game.
+If your game depends the Visual C++ Runtime, the .NET Framework, the XNA Framework, DirectX or so, please look at the [Prerequisites](../prereqs/README.md) feature of the itch app - it can install those for your players before the first launc of your game.

 ## Don't bother with 64-bit builds